IBM-Cloud/bluetag/README.md

   $ cf login
   ```

-##### Setup database
+## Setup database service on Bluemix

 * Create a Cloudant NoSQL DB service in Bluemix.

   ```
   $ cf create-service cloudantNoSQLDB Shared bluetag-cloudant
   ```

-*  TODO: Remove this line once Muneeb checks in his fix to create these in the code automatically.
-For now manually create these 4 databases in Cloudant: info, tag, location, markedlocation

-##### Deploy backend services
+## Deploy backend services to Bluemix
 * Let's deploy the backend services to Liberty servers on Bluemix.
 Replace the prefix in the host attribute in the manifest.yml file in each of the projects below to give it a globally unique hostname.

    ```